 Socialising has and always will be an imperative and innate part of the human experience.
 We literally need to socialise to survive.
-There has been a global shift from self-quarantining and self-isolation and we don’t know what the new normal will be.
-With restrictions on large social events, and working from home, many are missing out on this important aspect of our lives.
+There has been a global shift to self-quarantining and self-isolation for those who are immune compromised.
+With more people working from home, many are missing out on this important aspect of our lives.
 Non-physical socialising is, now more than ever, incredibly important for our mental health.
 Socialising increases our capacity to cope in high stress situations.
 This blog will take you through the negative effects of isolation, the importance of socialising, and most importantly how you can keep socially active while physically distancing.

 The world around us has gone from an incredibly social environment to one where we now feel uncomfortable to go out socially, shake hands, hug and get close to those we care about.
 We cannot underestimate the effects this has on our mental health as well as the mental health of our loved ones’.
 Isolation is not something we have adapted to accept as normal, and nor should we.
 Research indicates that social isolation can wreak havoc on an individual’s cognitive, mental and physical health.
 Being isolated has been linked to experiencing everyday events as more intensely stressful, and passively coping with stressors, as well as vascular resistance, a factor in hypertension1.
 Furthermore, perceived social isolation was also associated with depression, poor sleep quality, and impaired immunity2.

 Socialising has forever been a means to human connection.
 Although we all have different needs in terms of the level and amount of connection, we all need it to some degree.
 Especially in times of high stress, uncertainty and anxiety, we need to surround ourselves with the people that love and care about us most, even if it means virtually.
 Although virtual socialising could never replace the value of face-to-face connection, we have to be incredibly grateful for the resources we have access to.